AnEmortalKid/scryhub/README.md

 - figure out publishing protocol
 - Add toggle for scryhub to be active or not
-- TODO determine svg vs png
 - TODO installing an extension docs (unpacked and packed)
+- Update options for compatibility